-Lots of talk, lots of riddles, lots of mysterious heart-to-heart conversations, but no direct quotations of what exactly was said there.
-While in the story of the trial, the reader had to pay close attention to the testimonies in order to arrive at a verdict derived from the women’s own words, in ch.
-10 there is no way for the reader to even attempt to solve the riddle as Solomon does.
-We, rather, find ourselves faced with a riddle wrapped in a mystery: What was said there?
-What sort of riddles did the queen ask the king and would the reader have known their solutions?
-The sole quotation in the narrative is one speech by the Queen of Sheba.
-The center of the story cites these words and as such they become the focus of the description and the defining moment in the entire story:
+Much talk, many riddles, several mysterious heart-to-heart conversations, but no direct quotes.
+While the story of the trial urged the reader to pay close attention to the women’s testimonies, and thus to solve their quandary, chapter 10 offers no such information.
+Rather, we find ourselves faced with a riddle wrapped in a mystery.
+What sort of riddles did the queen ask the king, and would the reader have been able to solve them?
+The sole excerpt of direct speech in the narrative is the Queen’s monologue which describe the purpose of her visit and, as such, become the focus and defining moment of the entire story:

 The report was true that I heard in my own land of your accomplishments and of your wisdom, but I did not believe the reports until I came and my own eyes had seen it.
 Not even half had been told me; your wisdom and prosperity far surpass the report that I had heard.
 Happy are your men!
 Happy are these your servants, who continually attend you and hear your wisdom!
 Blessed be the Lord your God, who has delighted in you and set you on the throne of Israel!
 Because the Lord loved Israel forever, he has made you king—to execute justice and righteousness.
-(1Kgs 10:6–9)
+(1 Kgs 10.6–9)

-Four consecutive verses are devoted to the astonishment of the queen of Sheba, while the actual wise and impressive words of the king remain shrouded in darkness, and we do not know how exactly he succeeded in eliciting the admiration of the exotic queen.
-The queen’s sentences thus become the central axis around which the story revolves, and they attest more than anything else to that which is absent from the story.
-They underscore the fact that other than these words, there is no information about the content of the leaders’ verbal exchanges.
-If we add to this the literary fact that exaggerated expressions suffuse the queen’s speech, then the proposed purpose of the story—to demonstrate Solomon’s world-renowned wisdom—becomes problematic and the reader questions its credibility.
-An inversion of the sword showcased to the audience, which convincingly demonstrated Solomon’s wisdom to the world.
+The author devotes four consecutive verses the Queen’s sense of wonder, while Solomon’s wise and impressive words remain shrouded in darkness.
+Her speech thus become the central axis around which the story revolves, and they attest more than anything else to that which is absent from the story: the content of the leaders’ verbal exchanges.
+If we also note the exaggerated expressions that suffuse the Queen’s speech, we can surmise that the purpose of the story—to demonstrate Solomon’s world-renowned wisdom—is problematic, and the reader questions its credibilityל.
+The story then becomes an inversion of the sword showcased in the previous story, that which convincingly demonstrated Solomon’s wisdom to the world.